rustico/lambada/README.md

 input = {'test': 'test'}
 ```

-#### Layers
+##### Layers (optional)
 If we define a local module as a layer it will load the layer so we can call it from our lambda.
-We need to have the dependencies installed in our local virtual environment.

 ```
 layers:
   - ../common/config.yaml
 ```
+We need to have the dependencies installed in our local virtual environment.

 ### Build
 It will bundle all the dependencies and create a `dist` directory with the zip file.